erebuseternal/kemps/README.md

 ### Step 3: Clone Repo into Container
 - Run the *Remote Containers: Clone Repository in Container Volume* command from the Command Palette
 - Enter the https link to this repository `https://github.com/erebuseternal/kemps` (you can also specify a branch)
-- Then when prompted select the option to build from the Dockerfile in the repository
+- If prompted select the option to build from the Dockerfile in the repository (the .devcontainer config should prevent this)
 - Let the container build!

 ### Step 4: Setting up Git